Zombies+

 Skills & Learning Outcomes

-- •AI pathfinding and navigation systems
+- •Advanced AI pathfinding algorithms and navigation systems

-- •Built confidence with C# programming and Unity engine
+- •C# programming and Unity engine integration

-- •Game AI behavior design implementation
+- •Game AI behavior design and state machine implementation

 jasonBehaviour.yellSound= scream;